 Having a definite “you’re done” feeling is important to me.
 One of the things that sometimes frustrated me as a homeschooled child was not knowing when I was “done” with a subject or with “school.”
 While learning and education is something that happens year round, our family really looks forward to the break from our normal routine each summer.

 I understand that this is totally a personality issue, and attempting to create a similar list may be something that frustrates you rather than helps you.

 If that is so, please don’t try this at home!
 I’m not prescribing this as something everyone should do!
 But for our family, the All That’s Left List has been a help since we implemented it, and perhaps it will be an encouragement to you as well.

 For our family, an All That’s Left List

 - Helps us see that the finish line really is in sight!

 A small dose of hope and encouragement (and a few snack breaks, extra outside time in the finally-spring-weather, and crazy music dance parties) help any long journey feel a little easier.

-You may also be interested in my posts describing how to make Big Picture Planning work in your homeschool and the 4 Important Questions you should ask before you start buying curriculum for next year!
+You may also be interested in my free Homeschool Planning Guide describing how to make Big Picture Planning work in your homeschool and the 4 Important Questions you should ask before you start buying curriculum for next year!